Dino in the Room. Creator: Heinrich-Böll-Stiftung. Creative Commons License LogoThis image is licensed under Creative Commons License.

 The presentation of German colonial history in German and Tanzanian curricula, textbooks and teaching materials differs greatly.
 On the German side, the incomplete or missing presentation of the topic is particularly noticeable.
 How could the long-term goal of addressing the topic in textbooks be achieved in such a way that the conventional view, dominated by one-sided historical images and prejudices, is corrected?

-• Prof. Dr. Nancy Rushohora, Department of Archaeology and Heritage, University of Dar es Salaam
+• Prof Dr Nancy Rushohora, Department of Archaeology and Heritage, University of Dar es Salaam

-• Amani Abeid, Artistr, Dar es Salaam
+• Halima Adam, teacher, creative writer, Dar es Salaam

-Moderation: Maria Kind, Heinrich Böll Foundation, Berlin
+Moderation: Maria Kind and Daki Galgalo, Heinrich Böll Foundation, Berlin

 ___________________________